-We agree with the preliminary view of the IASB that the acquisition method should be required if the business combinations under common control affects non-controlling shareholders of the receiving company and the receiving company's shares are traded in a public market (Question 3(a)).
-As stated in our answer to Question 2(b), we reluctantly agree with the preliminary view that, in principle, the acquisition method should be applied if the business combination under common control affects non-controlling shareholders of the receiving company.
+We agree with the preliminary view of the IASB that the acquisition method should be required if the business combinations under common control affect non-controlling shareholders of the receiving company and the receiving company's shares are traded in a public market (Question 3(a)).
+As stated in our answer to Question 2(b), we agree with the preliminary view that, in principle, the acquisition method should be applied if the business combination under common control affects non-controlling shareholders of the receiving company.
 We think that, conceptually, the acquisition method is the appropriate accounting method for a BCUCC that affects non-controlling shareholders of a publicly traded receiving company, as the substance of the BCUCC transaction is similar to the substance of a 'regular' business combination.

 However, even in the case of NCS being affected, we think that there are certain cases in which the information benefit obtained by applying the acquisition method does not justify the costs incurred.
-Namely, if the receiving company's shares are privately held.
-We think that, in these cases, a book value method should be applied, which the IASB, in our view, appropriately addresses by proposing the specified exception and exemption.
-Therefore, we agree with the preliminary views, inquired about in Question 3(b), that the receiving company should be permitted to use a book-value method if it has informed all of its non-controlling shareholders that it proposes to use a book-value method and they have not objected (the optional exemption from the acquisition method) and that the receiving company should be required to use a book-value method if all of its non-controlling shareholders are related parties of the company (the related-party exception to the acquisition method).
+Namely, if the receiving company's shares are privately held, we think that, in these cases, a book value method should be applied, which the IASB addresses by proposing the specified exception and exemption.
+Therefore, we generally agree with the preliminary views, inquired about in Question 3(b), that the receiving company should be permitted to use a book-value method if it has informed all of its non-controlling shareholders that it proposes to use a book-value method and they have not objected (the optional exemption from the acquisition method) and that the receiving company should be required to use a book-value method if all of its non-controlling shareholders are related parties of the company (the related-party exception to the acquisition method).
+To avoid practical difficulties in applying the optional exemption, we suggest lowering the threshold to 'substantially all' non-controlling shareholders.
+The threshold of 'substantially all' is well-established in IFRSs (e.g., IFRS 9), which will reduce the need for interpretation of it in practice.